jenbyte/Boomcity/README.md

 # Boomtown 🏙

-This web-based application that allows users to freely lend out their items as well as borrow items from other users.
+This web-based application that allows users to freely lend out their items, as well as borrow items from other users.

 ## Installation Instructions